 The UN Commission on Human Rights noted, in the context of the implementation of the Declaration on the Elimination of All Forms of Intolerance and of Discrimination Based on Religion 1981, that when a Dalit converts to a non-Hindu religion, compensatory state measures are withdrawn.
-The UN Special Rapporteur on Freedom of Religion or Belief highlighted, in his 1997 Report to the Commission following a visit to India, 'an active lobby of converted Dalits ... protesting against the withdrawal of State measures benefiting untouchables ... when they convert to a non-Hindu religion; they consider that this practice constitutes an obstacle to conversions'.
+The UN Special Rapporteur on Freedom of Religion or Belief highlighted, in his 1997 Report to the Commission following a visit to India, 'an active lobby of converted Dalits ... protesting against the withdrawal of State measures benefiting untouchables such as the obstacle to conversions'.
 The Report quotes the Secretary of the Ministry of Law in Delhi, who 'pointed out that the conversion of a Hindu untouchable to another religion gives rise to the loss, not of rights, but of privileges'.